arjunattam/arjun.is/posts/2023/starting-up.md

 While working on automated testing in the [Playwright](https://github.com/microsoft/playwright) team at Microsoft, I counter-intuitively realised the importance of manual testing.
 For app devs building new features, a fast inner loop between coding and eyeballing outputs (e.g. via hot reloads) adds more value than automated testing—which is more valuable later on to prevent regressions.

 In the ML world, eyeballing has been disparagingly refered to as “vibe checks” that are not systematic.
-ML research prefers objective evaluation metrics (e.g. Mixtral scores [70.6% on MMLU](https://mistral.ai/news/mixtral-of-experts/)!)
+Instead, ML research prefers and celebrates objective evaluation metrics: Mixtral scores [70.6% on MMLU](https://mistral.ai/news/mixtral-of-experts/)!

-We think vibe checks, and other subjective evaluation is critical for app devs to build intuition.
+We think vibe checks (subjective evaluation) are critical for app devs to build intuition.
 This is especially relevant for LLM use-cases since they involve unstructured data (natural language).

 Fast vibe checking is how app devs learnt CSS flexbox and JavaScript, through tools like [JS Fiddle](https://jsfiddle.net/) that shortened the feedback loop between coding and eyeballing.
 Playground tools (like ChatGPT or [nat.dev](https://github.com/nat/openplayground)) are a great start, but there's lot to build on top for an app dev to be successful.

 ## The community gets it

 [Screenshots in a blog post](https://blog.roboflow.com/first-impressions-with-google-gemini/) say more about model capabilities to an app dev than scientific benchmarks.
-Twitter, Reddit are full of examples where devs show what a model can do and how it stacks up against alternatives.
-These forums have become the focal point for discovering the capabilities of this black box together, like apes around the monolith.
+Twitter, Reddit are full of examples where devs show what a model can do and how it compares against alternatives.
+It feels like these communities have become the focal point for discovering this black box together, like apes around the monolith.

 We believe content creators can leverage more powerful tools that go beyond screenshots, and provide content consumers the opportunity to start their own experiments from where they left off.